FIWARE/tutorials.Edge-Computing/README.md

     [this](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-16-04) for
     installation, required version > 2.4.2;

-> **Important:** Please also allow your user to execute the Docker commands without sudo.

 **To start the installation of FogFlow cloud services, do the following:**

 1. Change the following IP addresses in config.json according to the current environment.